 So – how many public benches are there in Draycott-in-the-Moors?

-Well, including the one on the public footpath on the cricket club ground, we made it eleven.
+Well, including the one on the public footpath on the cricket club ground, we made it twelve.
 Maybe we missed one or two, but we think that’s right…

 This survey of local benches was put together by a volunteer who wanted to write something for this website.
 If you fancy doing something similar, we have a lot of suggestions for interesting subjects; just contact us and we’ll let you have the list of subjects –or come up with one of your own.

 Also, don’t worry about spelling&grammar; we have someone who sorts that out!